connect-abdulbasit/Distributed-Network-Simulation/README.md

 PORT=3004 node fault-detector.js
 ```

-**Note**: The load balancer now uses **dynamic service discovery** by default.
+**Note**: The load balancer uses **dynamic service discovery** by default.
 Services automatically register themselves on startup and the load balancer discovers them from the registry.
 To use static configuration instead, set `USE_DYNAMIC_DISCOVERY=false`.

 ## API Endpoints & cURL Commands